aivtic/WASF203---Advanced-Web-Application-Security/labs/lab13.md

 For this assignment, submit the following:

-1. **`profile.php`** – The original file containing the IDOR vulnerability.
+1. **`login.php`** – The file with the original session hijacking vulnerability.
-2. **`profile.php`** – The updated file with the IDOR vulnerability fixed using access control.
+2. **`login.php`** – The updated file with session hijacking mitigations (e.g., `secure`, `HttpOnly` flags, session regeneration).
+3. **`profile.php`** – The user profile page.
-3. **`README.md`** – A brief explanation of:
+4. **`README.md`** – A brief explanation of:
-   - What IDOR vulnerabilities are and how they are exploited.
+   - How session hijacking works and how it was simulated.
-   - How you fixed the vulnerability by implementing access control.
+   - The security measures implemented to mitigate the risk.
+   - Testing results showing that session hijacking was prevented.

 ---

 ### **Summary**

 In this lab, you:
-- Learned about Insecure Direct Object References (IDOR) and how attackers can exploit this vulnerability by manipulating parameters in the URL.
-- Implemented access control to fix the IDOR vulnerability, ensuring that users can only access their own data.
+- Simulated a session hijacking attack and exploited it to access another user's session.
+- Implemented several session security best practices, including regenerating session IDs, using `secure` and `HttpOnly` cookies, and setting session timeouts.
+- Tested the mitigation measures to ensure that session hijacking could not be exploited.

 ---

-Let me know if you're ready to proceed or if you need further details!
+Let me know if you're ready to move to the next lab or need more details!